eonk/CrimeSciData/book.md

 As you can see, interpreting regression coefficients can be kind of tricky[^12].
 The relationship between the response y and any one explanatory variable can change greatly depending on what other explanatory variables are present in the model.

 For example, if you contrast this model with the one we run with only *largest50* as a predictor you will notice the intercept has changed.
-You cannot longer read the intercept as the mean value of violence for smaller cities. *Adding predictors to the model changes their meaning*.
+You can no longer read the intercept as the mean value of violence for smaller cities. *Adding predictors to the model changes their meaning*.
 Now the intercept index the value of violence for smaller cities *that, in addition, score 0 in unemployed*.
 In this case you don't have cases that meet this condition (equal zero in all your predictors).
 More often than not, then, there is not much value in bothering to interpret the intercept because if does not represent a real observation in your sample.

 Something you need to be particularly careful about is to interpret the coefficients in a causal manner.
 At least your data come from an experiment this is unlikely to be helpful.
 With observational data regression coefficients should not be read as indexing causal relations.
 This sort of textbook warning is, however, often neglectfully ignored by professional researchers.
 Often authors carefully draw sharp distinctions between causal and correlational claims when discussing their data analysis, but then interpret the correlational patterns in a totally causal way in their conclusion section.
 This is what is called the [causation](http://junkcharts.typepad.com/numbersruleyourworld/2012/07/the-causation-creep.html) or [causal](http://www.carlislerainey.com/2012/12/05/another-example-of-causal-creep/) creep.
 Beware.
 Don't do this tempting as it may be.